Mastering Reporting of Publicly Traded Partnership and MLP K-1s on Partners' Returns

 - Knowing when a K-1 requires the tax preparer to enter info in return areas other than Sch.
 E pg.
 2

-- How to report the information found in reconciliation schedules onto the partner’s income tax return
+- Reporting the information found in reconciliation schedules onto the partner’s income tax return

 - Calculating basis on capital assets sold within a partnership to correctly report gain or loss on Form 8949